Four-year-old Gregory, grandson of Australian Aboriginal hunter Robert Gaykamangu, takes a bath in an...

-An aerial view of a river system in Australia's Northern Territory November 23, 2014.
+Four-year-old Gregory, grandson of Australian Aboriginal hunter Robert Gaykamangu of the Yolngu people, takes a bath in an old insecticide container at the 'out station' of Ngangalala, located on the outksirts of the community of Ramingining in East Arnhem Land November 23, 2014.
 The Arnhem Land reserve, closer to Bali than Sydney, covers an area of around 97,000 sq kms (37,000 sq miles), has a population of around 16,000 and access for non-Aborigines is by invitation only.
 Australia's aborigines are the custodians of the longest unbroken cultural tradition on earth, having migrated Down Under from Africa via Asia between 40,000 and 60,000 years ago, and connection to the land is practically written into their DNA.
-REUTERS/David Gray (AUSTRALIA - Tags: ENVIRONMENT SOCIETY)
+REUTERS/David Gray AUSTRALIA - Tags (ENVIRONMENT SOCIETY)

 TO FIND ALL IMAGES SEARCH 'ABORIGINES GRAY'